senesis/CAMMAC/doc/source/software_organization.rst

 CAMMAClib in similar python main programs is also possible

 CAMMAClib and notebooks heavily rely on `CliMAF
-<https://climaf.readthedocs.io>`_ for implementing data access, for
+<https://climaf.readthedocs.io>`_ with a version >= 2.0; for
-computations (mainly using `CDO
+implementing data access, for computations (mainly using `CDO
 <https://code.mpimet.mpg.de/projects/cdo>`_ behind the curtain) and
 for ploting figures (using `Ncl <https://www.ncl.ucar.edu/>`_ behind the curtain).

-Because CliMAF has a built-in knowledge of CMIP6 data organization on the ESPRI platform, a slight adaptation has to be done for using CAMMAC on other platforms (see :ref:`adapting_for_data`)
+Because CliMAF has a built-in knowledge of CMIP6 data organization on the `ESPRI`_ platform, a slight adaptation has to be done for using CAMMAC on other platforms (see :ref:`adapting_for_data`)

 The job_pm.sh utility make use of `papermill`_ for launching batch executions of notebooks, while allowing for changing their parameters.

-Only quite common python packages are needed; package xarray is used when requesting Gini index computation
+Only quite common python packages are needed; they include numpy and xarray (and requests when using the notebook queryin the ESGF errata system).
+TBD : give a detailed list of actually required packages

-TBD

 .. _installation: